Weight Loss Fitness

 Extreme weight-loss during a short period of time can be seriously detrimental towards one’s health and even fatal.
 The National Institutes of Health recommends slow weight loss of 1 or 2 pounds a week, until a desirable body weight is reached.
 Losing weight too quickly can be detrimental for normal growth and development, aside from proper vital body functions.
 Accelerated weight loss can also lead to serious psychological problems such as eating disorders.
 Make sure to discuss your weight-loss goals with your trainer to determine the healthiest way to achieve your ideal body weight.

 Be honest with yourself and your trainer.
 It is most important that each person is on the same page and communicates with one another to ensure a proper wellness program with a healthy approach to fitness and realistic goals.
 It is important to sit down for a consultation before any exercise or fitness program starts to determine the best exercise regimen and nutrition support needed to safely achieve your goals.
-If you’re looking for personal training Lucas James can help you set up the right program to meet your goals and teach you the best way to maintain them through exercising and eating right!
+If you’re looking for personal training, Lucas James can help you set up the right Scottsdale weight loss program to meet your goals and teach you the best way to maintain them through exercising and eating right!